xealits/TopTaus/Readme.txt

 -----------------------------------
 Repository for tauDilepton analysis
 -----------------------------------
 * This is the manual.
-Read the fucking manual.
+Read the fucking manual +BEFORE+ running the code.

+* For help: pietro.vischia atPlzNoSpam gmail.com / pietro.vischia atPlzNoSpam cern.ch

 * Will work for ttbar cross section measurement as well as charged higgs search

-* This started as a porting to a compiled binary approach like LIP/Top, in order to remove levels of messiness in the original code to be compiled every time together with its libraries
+* This started as a porting to a compiled binary approach like LIP/Top, in order to remove levels of messiness in the original code to be compiled every time together with its libraries - whoah running time is already 1/2 than before, LoL

 ------------
 Installation
 ------------

 # 537
-setenv SCRAM_ARCH slc5_amd64_gcc462
-scramv1 project CMSSW CMSSW_5_3_7
-cd CMSSW_5_3_7/src/
-cvs co -p UserCode/LIP/TopTaus/TAGS_2012.txt | sh

 setenv SCRAM_ARCH slc5_amd64_gcc462
 scramv1 project CMSSW CMSSW_5_3_7_patch4
 cd CMSSW_5_3_7_patch4/src/